jotyGill/privacy-fighter/README.md

 ### Known Inconveniences:
 "I never said it would be easy". ok I said the installation is easy.
 * Firefox opens in minimised window everytime.
 This is due to "privacy.resistFingerprinting" (RPF) protecting screen size which is used in fingerprinting.
 * At times you would need to fill google reCAPTCHA multiple times to confirm you are not robot.
 Have you noticed that these days you only have to check the reCAPTCHA box (reCAPTCHA v2) and don't need to fill any reCAPTCHA.
 Even that is rarely needed because v3 doesn't need any user interaction at all.
-That is because **Google already knew exactly who you were.** **Google reCAPTCHA has become more harsh to privacy aware users, at times you will have to fill it multiple times (5-6 times).
-I assume it is another tactic to make people give up and not use any privacy protection against Google.**
+That is because Google already knew exactly who you were. **Google reCAPTCHA has become more harsh to privacy aware users, at times you will have to fill it multiple times (5-6 times).
+I assume it is another tactic to force people to give up and not use any privacy protection against Google.**
 * The reported time zone is set to UTC by RPF.
 All webapps (e.g your email site) would report UTC time.

 These are the prices we have to pay, if we choose to fight for our privacy.